OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 1. An overview of the problem and when it occurs (page load, during a deployment, only when doing lots of deployments, etc.)
 1. Frequency of the problem happenening (on every deploymenet, on initial startup, etc.)
-1. Observerved correlations (during a deployment the dashboard is slow to load, during active directory sync unable for users to login, etc.)
+1. Observed correlations (during a deployment the dashboard is slow to load, during active directory sync unable for users to login, etc.)
 1. A high level overview of your Octopus Deploy instance:
     - Version of Octopus Deploy installed
     - How many nodes your Octopus Deploy instance has